 - Fresh chopped parsley to garnish (optional)

-Remove oxtail from the slow cooker.
-Strip the meat from the bones and return to the pan, discarding the bones and excess fat.
-Reserve meat.
+- Strip the meat from the bones and discard the bones and any excess fat.

 * This post contains affiliate links, thank you for the support in keeping Mommy’s Home Cooking up and running!